damnlie/hypernode.github.io/_posts/2014-04-07-historical-backups.md

 ---
 layout: post
 title:  "Historical backups"
 excerpt: "At the time of writing (April 2014), Hypernode fully covers recovery backups, which are taken daily.
 There are no historical backups in place yet.
-It is on our roadmap though.
-Meanwhile, we provide instructions on this page you to set up periodic backup, possibly copied to an offsite location."
+Meanwhile, we provide instructions on this page on how to set up periodic backup, possibly copied to an offsite location."
 ---

 In general there are two types of backups: